 “Just bring yourself,” says the host.
 But, when showing up empty-handed just doesn’t seem quite right, rest assured that there are always ways to show your gratitude.

 Whether you are a dried flower aficionado or love fresh blooms, our flower arrangements have been a hit among our readers.
-(Pro tip: Send them to arrive the day prior to T Day, and your host will love you for not making her run to the store for the centerpiece she forgot!)
+(Pro tip: Send them to arrive the day prior to T Day, and your host will love you for not making them run to the store for the centerpiece they forgot!)
 We’d advise against having these arrive on the big day itself, which can create one more thing for your gracious host to do.

 There’s something about getting someone something monogrammed that says that you’ve been thinking about them for weeks, if not months.
 This soap and towel gift set will please the host with four guest bathrooms as much as the one with one simple bathroom.
 It adds elegance to anyplace it arrives.

 Add a little note to this gift that says “Just for you, later; don’t break these out now!”
-Your host will be grateful to not have to set up a mixing and shaking station if he doesn’t already have one out.
+Your host will be grateful to not have to set up a mixing and shaking station if he or she doesn’t already have one out.
 It’s Woodford Reserve’s own Old Fashioned cocktail mixer, which you can wrap up with high-end cherries and as much bourbon as you can afford.

 To really up the ante on the gift above, throw in an olivewood round cheese board.
 Its modern minimalist design highlights its bold grain and unique color.
 Crafted in Italy of sustainably sourced hardwood, it’s just stunning, and can be used for charcuterie, too.
 Also, you can monogram it!